andychase/reparse/doc/source/howto.rst

 7. More info
 ------------

-Yeah, so this was all basically straight out of the examples/ directory where you can run it yourself and see if it actually works.
+Yeah, so this was all basically straight out of the examples/phone directory where you can run it yourself and see if it actually works.

-There's more (or at least one more) example in there to look at for more insight.
+There's more (or at least one more) example in there for further insight.

 Happy parsing!